mhcrnl/ogcalc/doc/introduction.rst

 personal experiences to date would lead me to say that **Qt** is a better choice.
 However, when I originally wrote this tutorial, I would have argued that GTK+ would be the most sensible choice for various reasons.
-However, it's now abuntantly clear that GTK+ is inferior for many technical and other reasons, which we'll cover as we go through the details in tutorial.
+But I was wrong.
+It's now abuntantly clear to me that GTK+ is inferior for many technical and other reasons, which we'll cover as we go through the details in tutorial.
 However, that is not to say that GTK+ may not be preferable in some circumstances.
 If you want a quick summary, the rest of this section and the :ref:`sec-conclusion` section contain the most salient points.

 What is Qt?